oppia/creator-documentation/docs/keyconcepts.rst

 .. _story:

 **Story:** Stories are non-contrived (realistic) scenarios that teach the topic.
-If the topic is Decimals, then the first story - aiming to introduce the concept - might be a scenario where a customer is in a shop and has to pay an amount in dollars and cents.
+If the topic is Decimals, then the first story—aiming to introduce the concept—might be a scenario where a customer is in a shop and has to pay an amount in dollars and cents.
 A story consists of a linearly ordered set of :ref:`explorations <explorations>` or lessons, i.e., within a story, a student must complete the first lesson before moving on to the second.

 .. _skill: